 - The vehicle’s license plate number

-Only you or your representative may request a copy of the car accident report.
-If your injuries prevent you from fully participating in your personal injury case, your lawyer may request a copy on your behalf to prevent your case from stalling since time is of the essence when pursuing compensation.
+If your injuries prevent you from getting a report for your personal injury case, your lawyer may request a copy on your behalf to prevent your case from stalling.
+Time is of the essence when pursuing compensation.

-Do not overlook the value of your car accident report.
-It might tell your lawyer how to contact the at-fault driver, their insurance provider, the investigating officer, and anyone who witnessed the accident.
+Do not overlook the value of your car accident report!
+In addition to the facts, it might tell your lawyer how to contact the at-fault driver, their insurance provider, the investigating officer, and anyone who witnessed the accident.

 The car accident report might also provide the following information: